mexico1337/csgo-external/README.md

-BUILD iN x86 + Use Multi-Byte-Character-Set
+INFORMATION: BUILD iN x86 + Use Multi-Byte-Character-Set

+AUTHOR: SLIDES AKA MEXICO

-Cheat will be updated every week new fetures and offsets will auto update since i use this cheat personally :D
+NEWS: Cheat will be updated every week new fetures and offsets will auto update since i use this cheat personally :D